streamsets/datacollector-docker/README.md

     location is /data for $SDC_DATA.
 You can override this location by passing a different value to the environment variable SDC_DATA.
 Creating a volume for additional stage libraries is described in more detail below.
 *   You can also specify your own explicit port mappings, or arguments to the streamsets command.
+*   Files or directories placed in the "resources" directory at the project root will be copied to the image's ${SDC_RESOURCES} directory.
+*   Files or directories placed in the "sdc-extras" directory at the project root will be copied to the image's ${STREAMSETS_LIBRARIES_EXTRA_DIR}.
+    See the Dockerfile for details

 For example to run with a customized sdc.properties file, a local filsystem path to store pipelines, and statically map the default UI port you could use the following: